usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-azure.rst

 * ``type`` (mandatory): a string providing the cloud account type.
 Default platform type for Microsoft Azure: ``Microsoft Azure``.
 To get the available platform type, please refer to :ref:`command-line-platform`
 * ``name`` (mandatory): a string providing the name of the cloud account.
 This name can be used in a builder section to reference the rest of the cloud account information.
 * ``tenantId`` (mandatory): The tenant ID also named "Directory ID".
-See `Microsoft Azure documentation <https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-tenant-id>`_ to retrieve yours.
+See `Microsoft Azure tenant ID documentation <https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-tenant-id>`_ to retrieve yours.
 * ``subscriptionId`` (mandatory): The subscription ID that will be used by UForge.
 * ``applicationId`` (mandatory): The application ID that will be used by UForge.
-See `Microsoft Azure documentation <https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-application-id-and-authentication-key>`_ to create one application.
+See `Microsoft Azure application ID documentation <https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-application-id-and-authentication-key>`_ to create one application.
 * ``applicationKey`` (mandatory): The application authentication key associated to the application ID.

 .. note:: In the case where name or file is used to reference a cloud account, all the other keys are no longer required in the account definition for the builder.